Ask a Question

-Orthodox Rabbinical Judaism considers that according to the Torah a person is born a Jew only if that person's Mother is Jewish.
-On the other hand, Karaite Judaism considers that according to the Torah a person is born a Jew only if that person's Father is Jewish.
+Orthodox Rabbinical Judaism considers that according to the Torah a person is born a Jew only if that person's mother was Jewish when the person was born.
+On the other hand, Karaite Judaism considers that according to the Torah a person is born a Jew only if that person's father was Jewish when the person was born.

-First, from Deuteronomy 7:3-4 "Neither shall you make marriages with them; your daughter you shall not give unto his son, nor his daughter shall you take unto your son.
+Deuteronomy 7:3-4 : "Neither shall you make marriages with them; your daughter you shall not give unto his son, nor his daughter shall you take unto your son.
 For he will turn away your son from following Me, that you may serve other gods."

 The first interpretation of this is as follows (we have added in brackets the interpretation of the text):